“Justice is what love looks like in public.” – Cornel West

 Many in our community are outraged that a person who publicly insults and threatens marginalized groups has been appointed to the country’s highest leadership position.
 We feel protective of the children, families and people across the country who are even more vulnerable due to the hateful rhetoric and promises of policy changes that would further erode people’s rights and safety.

 Earlier this year, Teaching Tolerance produced a video, called “The Lie” in which 4th graders call out the painful prejudices they’ve heard about their own identities.
 These bold young people speak out against the racist, xenophobic and sexist messages they’ve received.
-They are not buying it and neither should we.
+They are not having it and neither should we.

 What can we do to counteract these messages?
 The following excerpts may help answer that question.
 Both of them speak loudly to how we, as caregivers, can talk to children about acts of hate and how we, as humans, can take action to combat prejudice.